Use this button to switch between dark and light mode.

 Why your nonprofit’s reputation matters during Giving Season

-Reputation is a major way to build trust with donors and stakeholders.
+Reputation management is a major way to build trust with donors and stakeholders.
 When donors know what to expect of the organization, and understand the ethos and goals, they are more likely to entrust their money to you.
 Positive reputations can not only attract donors, but also volunteers and partners, helping a nonprofit grow in all aspects.

 For instance, when it comes to academic nonprofits, making prestigious ranking lists like the ones from U.S. News & World Report can put a school on the map and encourage alumni to give more during fundraising campaigns.
 When donors have something to brag about, like their university climbing in the ranks due to a new academic program made possible by donations, they are far more likely to give.